samshteinman/pcaptowav/readme.txt

+Extracts all raw USB data from USB wireshark trace
++
-Extracts all raw USB data from USB wireshark trace + adds a WaveFormat header to the data to turn it into playable audio(currently assumes data is PCM)
+Adds a WaveFormat header to the data to turn it into playable audio(currently assumes data is PCM)

 Requires:
 Wireshark >= 3.0.7 & USBPcap >= 1.5.3